chassisml/chassis/docs/docs/service-reference.md

 **`/job/{job_id}/download-tar`** *(GET)*

-* Retrieves docker image tar archive from within Kaniko and downloads to local filepath
+* Retrieves docker image tar archive from a volume attached to the Kubernetes cluster hosting chassis and downloads it to a local filepath

 **`/test`** *(POST)*

-* Runs test on `ChassisModel` to ensure the provided model code can run on the chassis service side within the provided conda environment
+* Creates a conda environment as specified by the user's model artifacts and runs the `ChassisModel` to ensure the model code can run within the provided conda environment

 ::: service.app